 Hsin-Lin Tsai, Violinist

 First Prize Winner in the Taiwan National Violin Competition and in the City of Tainan Violin Competition, she gave her New York City recital début at Carnegie Hall.
 She has released solo CD recordings with the label RTVE MUSICA, and she has performed at the Spanish National Radio, broadcast live throughout Europe.
 Dr. Tsai was invited to perform at the Lucerne Music Festival in Switzerland and in some of the world's greatest halls, including Lincoln Center in New York, the National Concert Hall in Taiwan, the Víctor Villegas Auditorium in Spain, and historic Symphony Hall and Jordan Hall in Boston.
 She is a member of the "extraordinary" (Martín Llade, Melómano music magazine, Spain) L'Etoile Duo with her husband, violinist Miguel Pérez-Espejo.
 Together they are also Co-Artistic Directors of The Renewal Series, a multidisciplinary concert series of their creation.
 Through the Series, they champion new works by composers of our time, and they engage students within our communities, such as Boston Arts Academy, in their creative process.
 Upcoming engagements include collaborations with Kareem Roustom, Chihchun Chi-Sun Lee, Augusta Read Thomas and a concert and master class tour in California and Taiwan.

 Hsin-Lin is passionate about carrying on her musical legacy through teaching.
 Her students have performed as soloists and in recital in venues that include Carnegie Hall and Jordan Hall.
 They have won first prize in competitions and professional orchestra positions, and have been invited to international festivals, including the Stauffer Center for Strings in Cremona, Italy, and master classes with distinguished artists Salvatore Accardo, Hilary Hahn and Lynn Harrell.
-She has taught at the International Master Classes of the Mediterranean in Spain, Boston University, Bridgewater State University, and the New England Conservatory's Preparatory Division.
+She has taught at the International Master Classes of the Mediterranean in Spain, Boston University, Bridgewater State University, and workshops at the New England Conservatory's Preparatory Division.
 While maintaining an active private studio, she is currently on faculty at the B.U.
 Tanglewood Institute and Boston Youth Symphony Orchestras.
 She is affiliated faculty at Tufts and Harvard universities, and the All Newton Music School.